Wrong Number (2004 film)

 Wrong Number also (রং নাম্বার) is a Bangladeshi Bengali-language film.
-The film released on 25 March 2004 in all over Bangladesh.
-The film directed by Matin Rahman and produced-distributed by Impress Telefilm Limited and it stars Riaz, Srabanti, Abdul Kader, Dolly Johur, Nasir Rahman, Tushar Khan, Amol Bose, Tahsina, Taskina and many more.
+The film was released on 25 March 2004 all over Bangladesh.
+The film was directed by Matin Rahman and produced and distributed by Impress Telefilm Limited and it stars Riaz, Srabanti, Abdul Kader, Dolly Johur, Nasir Rahman, Tushar Khan, Amol Bose, Tahsina, Taskina and many more.